Doesn't that make the fur on the back of you neck stand up straight?

 The Heritage Foundation, a conservative think tank, does come up with some good ideas regarding business and freedom.
 They suggest that when the hand of government rises beyond the ‘minimal level’, it begins to erode and corrode freedom.

-We see freedom disappearing in may ways in the land of Obama today.
+We saw freedom disappearing in may ways in the land of Obama a few years ago and today it is even worse with President Biden.
 Municipalities and cities and counties and states that are in "business" to provide regular citizens opportunities to flourish, rather than protect the favored, always do well.
 But, the greed of politicians is very powerful.
 Red tape makes politicians more needed than otherwise and that is their game.

 Economic freedom is always the first to go.
 Government naturally continues to interfere as it seems to like to do, at its many levels.
 Recently as noted, we have seen an ever increasing expansion of government power, all of which requires a level of enforcement.
 Therefore it requires funding from taxpayers.
 This funding of course is also extracted from the people.

 So, by clamping down on business opportunity with regulations, ironically the government requires and thus demands more tribute to be paid for the regulations.
 It is no wonder that many blame the lack of prosperity today on excessive regulation at all levels of government.
-Government must permit business to conduct business, and let charities handle the poor.
+Trump got rid of many, many regulations but Biden has been working overtime to get them all back on the books/ Why?
+Government likes control and Biden loves government.
+Some think that government must permit business to conduct business, and let charities handle the poor.
 Government intervention with nasty regulations makes business ineffective and it reduces everybody's opportunity for prosperity.
+If confronted with these facts, my guess is that Biden would suggest it is not his problem.

 Ask any small business person about their persecution from government forms.
 Government rules at its lowest, inconsequential levels by providing forms, which appear to be written by lawyers for lawyers but in fact they are written by bureaucrats to stifle individual opportunity.
 Why?
 It's the political system.
 It thrives on red tape.